ku4in/alarm/README.md

 Make an alarm from your Android phone.

-You can see demonstration of the device [here](https://youtu.be/uGTCpmnd4v4)
+Read the detailed article: https://xakep.ru/2022/02/02/android-diy-alarm Watch the demonstration of the device [here](https://youtu.be/uGTCpmnd4v4)